jeffhuang4704/vulasset/Data-Inconsistent.md

 ## Section 4: Log snippet

-Here is an example of an inconsistent entry with id(=59d6903).
+Here is an example of an inconsistent entry with ID (59d6903...).

-If we only observe this log, the #3 controller do not receive the status=Finished call.
-Therefore, it has not chance to call `scanDone()` and update it's status.
+By solely observing this log, the #3 controller did not receive the status=Finished call.
+Consequently, it did not have a chance to invoke scanDone() and update its status.

 ```
 // #1 controller-hzp6w (lead)